A. Description of the PICKLE querying web interface

 iii.
 PPI network display & visualization section

-The user can download the resulting PPI set in a tab-delimited format and/or visualize it (if size permits) via the Cytoscape.js visualization plugin.
-The user can also retrieve the source information about the identified PPIs as this is recorded in the primary datasets along with the quality evaluations of the supporting experimental evidences ('details' link).
+The user can download the resulting PPI set in a tab-delimited format and/or visualize it if its size permits (currently, less than 500 PPIs)) via the Cytoscape.js visualization plugin.
+The user can also retrieve the source information regarding the identified PPIs as this is recorded with the primary datasets along with the evaluation of the quality of the supporting experimental evidences ('details' link).

 B. The PICKLE experimental evidence quality evaluation and PPI confidence level scoring schemes